 A strong teacher-student relationship can be one of the most powerful tools in your toolkit.
 When students believe you care about them, they are more likely to enjoy school, perform well, and follow class rules and policies.
 It’s important to take an active role in connecting with students to show them you care and are committed to their success.

 Learn more about how social and emotional skills, like building strong relationships, contributes to positive student outcomes.
-Contact our experts at Aperture Education to chat about how social and emotional learning (SEL) can help your students succeed.
+Contact our experts at Aperture Education through the form below to chat about how social and emotional learning (SEL) can help your students succeed.